imdrasil/jennifer.cr/README.md

 There are still a lot of work to do.
 Some parts (especially sql string generation) are in wrong places.
 Tasks for next versions:

-- [ ] move query string generation to adapter
+- [x] move query string generation to adapter
-- [ ] make access to adapter method more clear
+- [ ] make access to adapter methods more clear
+- [x] add PostgreSQL support
-- [ ] add PostgreSQL support
+- [ ] add SQLite support
 - [ ] increase test coverage to acceptable level
 - [ ] add more field type:
   - [ ] Time